BlueGranite/Microsoft-R-Resources/sql-server-r-services/Readme.md

 ![](https://raw.githubusercontent.com/BlueGranite/Microsoft-R-Resources/master/sql-server-r-services/tutorial-assets/screenshot-sql-12.PNG)

 ###Activity 3 - Visualize an R Plot in Reporting Services
-1. Download and unzip the *R-Services-Sample-Reports.zip* file (from the *sql-server-r-services* folder in this GitHub repo).
+1. Download and unzip the *[R-Services-Sample-Reports.zip](https://github.com/BlueGranite/Microsoft-R-Resources/raw/master/sql-server-r-services/R-Services-Sample-Reports.zip)* file.
 2. Open the *R-Services-Sample-Reports* solution in the latest version of SQL Server Data Tools.
 ![](https://raw.githubusercontent.com/BlueGranite/Microsoft-R-Resources/master/sql-server-r-services/tutorial-assets/screenshot-ssrs-01.PNG)

 3. Open the *SampleHistogram.rdl* file from Solution Explorer.
 ![](https://raw.githubusercontent.com/BlueGranite/Microsoft-R-Resources/master/sql-server-r-services/tutorial-assets/screenshot-ssrs-02.PNG)

-4. Open *WideWorldImportersDW" under *Data Sources* in Report Data.
+4. Open *WideWorldImportersDW* under *Data Sources* in Report Data.
 Change the connection string to your own SQL Server instance.
 ![](https://raw.githubusercontent.com/BlueGranite/Microsoft-R-Resources/master/sql-server-r-services/tutorial-assets/screenshot-ssrs-03.PNG)

 5. Expand *Datasets* in Report Data and view *Dataset1*.
 Note how the dataset uses the *sp_HistogramSample* stored procedure as a source.
 You may need to use the dropdown menu and select the stored procedure using your own SQL connection.